vyperlang/vyper/README.md

 * Bounds and overflow checking, both on array accesses and on arithmetic
 * Support for signed integers and decimal fixed point numbers
 * Decidability - it's possible to compute a precise upper bound on the gas consumption of any function call
-* Strong typing, including limited support for units (eg. timestamp, timedelta)
+* Strong typing, including support for units (eg. timestamp, timedelta, seconds, wei, wei per second, meters per second squared)
 * Maximally small and understandable compiler code size
 * Limited support for pure functions - anything marked constant is NOT allowed to change the state